davidchesnut/sp-general-docs/docs/excel-services-architecture.md

-> [!Note]
+> [!NOTE]
 > When you make changes to a workbook—for example, by setting values to a range by using Excel Web Services—the changes to the workbook are preserved only for that session.
 The changes are not saved or persisted back to the original workbook.
-When the current workbook session ends (for example, when you call the  **CloseWorkbook** method, or when the session times out), the changes that you made are lost.
+When the current workbook session ends (for example, when you call the **CloseWorkbook**method, or when the session times out), the changes that you made are lost.
-> If you want to save changes that you make to a workbook, you can use the  **GetWorkbook** method, and then save the workbook.
+> If you want to save changes that you make to a workbook, you can use the **GetWorkbook**method, and then save the workbook.
 For more information, see [Microsoft.Office.Excel.Server.WebServices](https://msdn.microsoft.com/library/Microsoft.Office.Excel.Server.WebServices.aspx) .
 You can also open the workbook in edit mode and save the changes.